Memphis Belle (film)

 Memphis Belle is a 1990 war drama film directed by Michael Caton-Jones and written by Monte Merrick.
 The film stars Matthew Modine, Eric Stoltz, and Harry Connick Jr. (in his film debut).
 Memphis Belle is a fictional version of the 1944 documentary Memphis Belle: A Story of a Flying Fortress by director William Wyler, about the 25th and last mission of an American Boeing B-17 Flying Fortress bomber, the Memphis Belle, based in England during World War II.
 The 1990 version was co-produced by David Puttnam and Wyler's daughter Catherine and dedicated to her father.
 The film closes with a dedication to all airmen, friend or foe, who fought in the skies above Europe during World War II.

 Plot

+In the summer of 1943, a fierce battle raged in the skies over Europe.
+Every day, hundreds of young airmen faced death as they flew bombing raids deep into enemy territory.
+Fewer and fewer were coming back.